SecurityRiskAdvisors/ATTiRe/README.md

 * **order**: (optional) the order this procedure was ran in the list of procedures
 * **steps**: a list of steps executed within the described procedure
   * **command**: the command for the current step.
 Example: may be a command line execution like cmd.exe /c ipconfig
+  * **executor**: a string representing the executor for the current step.
+If intended to be reproducible, should match expected enumerated values by consuming tool
+  * **order**: An integer value to inform th enumbering of this command step
+  * **time-start**: ISO-8601 timestamp in UTC representing the start time of the command.
+Example: "2021-10-27T02:02:23.000Z"
+  * **time-stop**: ISO-8601 timestamp in UTC representing the stop time of the command.
+Example: "2021-10-27T02:02:25.000Z"
+  * **output**: Output entries from the current command
+    * **content**: String content output from the current command, may include encoded data like base64 depending on the consuming application
+    * **level**: The level of logging content - typically STDERR / STDOUT for console, could be INFO, ERROR, WARN for applications
+    * **type**: The type of command step output.
+Example: "console"